Hokalaka2/voice-emotion-classification/README.md

 ## Timeline
 Week 3: After 3 weeks we hope to have been able to vectorize our audio files and have usable data.
 Ideally, we would like to have explored the data and generated our hypotheses.

-Week 6: After 6 weeks we hope to have implemented our machine learning models.
+Week 6: After 6 weeks we hope to have implemented our machine learning model and tested our model on a custom testing data set that we've created.
+We also hope to have some analysis on how a variety of accents impact that accuracy.

 ## Works Cited
 [^1] Cambria, E., Das, D., Bandyopadhyay, S., Feraco, A. (2017).
 Affective Computing and Sentiment Analysis.
 In: Cambria, E., Das, D., Bandyopadhyay, S., Feraco, A. (eds) A Practical Guide to Sentiment Analysis.
 Socio-Affective Computing, vol 5.
 Springer, Cham. https://doi.org/10.1007/978-3-319-55394-8_1